Treasury of Atreus: Construction

 Pieces of red marble (rosso antico or lapis Taenarius) from the façade of the Treasury of Atreus, in the National Archaeological Museum, Athens.

 The façade of the stomion is 10.5 m high, with a doorway 5.4 m high, 2.7 m wide and 5.4 m deep.
 On top of this doorway are two lintel blocks, the innermost of which is 8 m in length, 5 m in width and 1.2 m thick: with a weight of around 120 tons, it is the heaviest single piece of masonry known from Greek architecture and may have required up to 1,000 people to transport it to the tomb.
 Above the doorway is a 'relieving triangle', an innovation first used at Mycenae on the earlier Tomb of Aegisthus to reduce the stress placed upon the lintel.
 This triangle is believed to have originally been decorated with sculpture.
 It has been suggested that the scale of the relieving triangle was intended to symbolise the power to harness resources.

 Drawing of the interior of the thalamos, published by Simone Pomardi in 1820 after visiting the tomb in 1801–1806, prior to modern excavation.

-Due to the fragmentary and scattered nature of the remains, (Note: See Excavation below.) there are various reconstructions of the decoration of the façade.
+Due to the fragmentary and scattered nature of the remains, (Note: See below.) there are various reconstructions of the decoration of the façade.
 The door was flanked by semi-engaged columns in green marble, with zig-zag motifs on the shaft.
 Two smaller half-columns were placed on either side of the relieving triangle, while red marble was used to create a frieze with rosettes above the architrave of the door, and spiral decoration in bands of red marble that closed the triangular aperture.
-In the 1960s, Richard Hope Simpson, along with Reynold Higgins and S.E.
-Ellis, demonstrated that the red marble, known as rosso antico, came from quarries on the Mani peninsula, and suggested that it was 'highly probable' that the green marble traced to the same source.
+In the 1960s, Richard Hope Simpson, along with Reynold Higgins and S. E. Ellis, demonstrated that the red marble, known as rosso antico, came from quarries on the Mani peninsula, and suggested that it was 'highly probable' that the green marble traced to the same source.
 (Note: Elizabeth French has argued that both stones are 'probably from the Argolid', but without presenting evidence for this claim.)
 This red marble was later known as lapis Taenarius after Cape Taenarum.
 Two reliefs in gypsum (the only such use of the material in the tomb), carved with the image of bulls, may have decorated either the façade or the side chamber.
 The empty 'relieving triangle' above the lintel of the façade served to direct the weight of the dome away from the centre of the lintel, reducing the stress placed upon it.
 Christos Tsountas suggested that the façade may have included an alabaster cornice, since fragments of a similar structure were found in the Tomb of Clytemnestra, which he believed to be contemporary with 'Atreus': however, recent re-evaluation of the Tomb of Clytemnestra has suggested that it may have been built up to two centuries later, making this suggestion hypothetical at best.